Workplace aggression: Social networking

 This is one of the fastest growing ways that workers can lash out against each other.
 The opportunity is high for individuals to be aggressive in a highly public and open forum.
-Many choose to speak out at their co-workers or superiors because it is a way for them to vent their feelings while not having to say these things face to face.
+Many choose to speak out at their co-workers or superiors because it is a way for them to vent their feelings without having to say these things face to face.

 Outcomes

 Like the array of behaviors considered workplace aggression, the consequences of workplace aggression are also extensive.
 For example, Ng and Feldman suggest that "acts of workplace aggression can cause bodily harm to employees, pose physical danger for customers, create public relations crises, and harm the business reputation of the firm as a whole."
 The outcomes of workplace aggression addressed here include the health and well-being of targeted employees and job performance.
 Gender differences in outcomes are also addressed.

 Severity of the repercussions may be influenced by the position of the aggressor.
 Hershcovis and Barling found that "...supervisor aggression has the strongest adverse effects across attitudinal and behavioral outcomes", followed by co-worker aggression and outsider aggression.